Will I get dehydrated from drinking coffee?ViChizh/Shutterstock

 Content continues below ad

 For most healthy people, caffeine can cause a short, temporary increase in blood pressure, but isn’t harmful in the long run.
+In fact, it's even one of the best foods to eat to prevent clogged arteries.
 “Avid coffee drinkers can build up a tolerance to the caffeine and may not experience such effects after a cup,” says Leigh Tracy, RD, LDN, of Mercy Medical Center.
 People with high blood pressure, however, should talk to a doctor to see whether they should limit caffeine.
 “Those with high blood pressure should pay particular attention to how they feel when they drink coffee,” says Jennifer Powell Weddig, RDN, a professor of nutrition at Metropolitan State University of Denver.
 “They may find that their heart rate gets faster or notice palpitations.”
+Even if you don't have high blood pressure, feeling your heart race after your morning cup could be a sign that you're drinking too much coffee.

-If you’re feeling groggy after an eventful night, coffee might help.
+If you’re groggy after an eventful night—and don't feel adventurous enough to try these proven hangover cures from around the world—coffee might help.
 “If you didn’t get high-quality sleep, which contributes to a hangover, coffee will stimulate the central nervous system and improve focus,” says Malone.
 It doesn’t, however, clear out the alcohol in your system, so skip the end-of-the-night cup of coffee.
 It won’t help you sober up.

 Content continues below ad